 Generally speaking, your wait will be shorter if your bankruptcy case was filed under Chapter 13 of the bankruptcy code as opposed to Chapter 7.
 Additionally, the type of loan product you choose will also have an impact; conventional loans typically have a longer seasoning period compared to those backed by FHA or VA financing.

 For Chapter 7 filers, you can expect a seasoning period of at least four years before you will be eligible for a conventional home loan.
 But if your loan is backed by FHA or VA financing, you may be eligible for a loan within two years of the date of your discharge.

 Lenders are even more lenient when it comes to Chapter 13 filers.
 In many cases, you will be eligible for a conventional loan within two years of your Chapter 13 discharge.
 And if you have the backing of FHA or VA financing, you may be able to obtain a home loan before your bankruptcy discharges.
 Some lenders will agree to financing if you show 12 months of on-time payments and permission from the bankruptcy court.

-The rules surrounding taking on new debt during your bankruptcy can be complicated, however, so it is important that you discuss your case with an experienced Nevada bankruptcy attorney.
+The rules surrounding taking on new debt during your bankruptcy can be complicated, however, so it is important that you discuss your case with an experienced Las Vegas bankruptcy attorney.
 Contact Vohwinkel Law today for a free consultation.